awmc000/csci460-final-review/FinalReview.md

 - So the window must have been advanced 6 times $\equiv$ 6 ACKs received.
 - This advance happens when ACK is received.
 So ACK must have been received for frames with SEQ numbers 0, 1, 2, 3, 4, 5.
-- Acknowledgements are pending for 9 frames (15 in window - 6 acked).
+- How many ACKs are pending?

 From the receiver window:
 - Expecting sequence number 6 only.
 That means sequence numbers [0,  5]
 have been received.
 At least 6 frames have been received.
 - Sequence number 1 is not in the receiver window, so it would not be accepted.

-## Explain how p-persistent CSMA/CD multiple access protocol works.
+## 4. Explain how p-persistent CSMA/CD multiple access protocol works.
 15 points

 - When an adapter has a frame to send, it first senses the channel.
 - If the channel is free, it has a $p$ probability of sending and a $q=1-p$ probability of